tcltk/tcllib/embedded/md/tcllib/files/modules/mime/mime.md

   - <a name='10'></a>__::mime::parsedatetime__ \(*string* &#124; __\-now__\) *property*

-    This command takes a string containing an 822\-style date\-time specification and returns the specified property as a serialized array\.
+    Takes a string containing an 822\-style date\-time specification and returns the specified property as a serialized array\.

     The list of properties and their ranges are: